elegidocodes/Broadcast-Receiver/README.md

 ```

 **Note:** This will only work when you are in the activity.
-If you want to listen to the action in all activities implement the
+If you want to listen to the action in all activities, implement the
 following code in your application class.
 When extending from `Application`, the action will be listened to as long as the app
 is running.